Home

 The patient is then asked to perform cognitive tasks such as reading aloud, and a baseline brain-mapping is recorded detailing brainwave activity during unfocused versus focused cognitive activities.
 It specifically maps areas of the brain that are underdeveloped.

-In subsequent sessions, the patient wears the same gear but sits in front of a video or computer screen.
 The patient plays fun interactive video games that promote brain-wave activity in the "unfocused" areas of the brain that could benefit from additional development.

 The games stops if the patient loses focus, so sustained focused brain activity is encouraged and rewarded by more fun games.
 Treatment usually consists of 20-40 sessions.